-(6) Auto calculate the Interest Rate Sensitivity matrix by clicking the button.
+(6) Auto calculate the Interest Rate Sensitivity matrix and FV Matrix by clicking the button.

 (7) Go to the Report Wizard_Risk Analysis_IRSA Matrix to get the IRR report.
+Use the same wizard but selecting the Fair Value Matrix to obtain the EVE report.